d12frosted/elpa-mirror/gnu/corfu-readme.txt

     which implements a similar interaction model and popup UI as Corfu.
 While Corfu relies exclusively on the standard Emacs completion API (Capfs), Company defines its own API for the backends.
-Furthermore Company includes its completion backends, which are incompatible with the Emacs completion infrastructure.
+Company includes its completion backends, which are incompatible with the Emacs completion infrastructure.
 As a result of this design, Company is a more complex package than Corfu.
-Company by default uses overlays to display the popup in contrast to the child frames used by Corfu.
-Overall both packages work well.
-Company is more mature but the integration into Emacs is a bit less tight, since for example the `completion-at-point' command (or the `completion-in-region' function) does not invoke Company.
+Company by default uses overlays for the popup in contrast to the child frames used by Corfu.
+Overall both packages work well, but Company integrates less tightly with Emacs.
+The `completion-styles' support is more limited and the `completion-at-point' command and the `completion-in-region' function do not invoke Company.

   • [Mct]: Protesilaos' Minibuffer Confines Transcended package supports both minibuffer completion and completion in region.
 It reuses the